-If you have a tooth that has been damaged badly by decay, tooth extraction may be necessary.
+If you have a tooth that has been damaged badly by decay, tooth extractions may be necessary.
 Dr. Bennett, Dr. Arnold, and Dr. Woody will do their best to fix the tooth with a filling or crown, but if the damage is excessive, tooth extraction may be the best and safest option for you.

-Other reasons that a tooth may be extracted include:
+Other reasons for a Tooth Extraction include:

 - Teeth (including baby teeth) are blocking other teeth from coming in